SchrodingerandDoraemon/Notes/Java/antra_java.md

 By default, Java annotations are not shown in the documentation created using the Javadoc tool.
 To ensure that our custom annotations are shown in the documentation, we use @Documented annotation to annotate our custom annotations. @Documented is a meta-annotation (an annotation applied to other annotations)

 Q1.
 What Are Annotations?
 What Are Their Typical Use Cases?
-Annotations are metadata bound to elements of the source code of a program and have no effect on the operation of the code they operate.
+Annotations are metadata bound to java class, method, interface or variables and have no effect on the operation of the code they operate.

 Their typical uses cases are:
 1. Information for the compiler – with annotations, the compiler can detect errors or suppress warnings